 Japanese Hot Pot

 Sukiyaki typically uses a shallow iron pot, and in that sense is distinct from typical Chinese hot pot.
 Shabu-shabu is much more similar to Chinese hot pot.
 Thinly sliced meats and vegetables are dipped in a hot broth seasoned with kelp and then swished back and forth several times (to cook) before being eaten.

 How to Make Hot Pot at Home: No Recipe Required

-Perhaps because shabu-shabu is more popular than hot pot in America, if you are looking to buy the equipment necessary to make hot pot at home, search online under both shabu-shabu and hot pot.
+Perhaps because shabu-shabu is more popular than hot pot in America, if you are looking to buy the equipment necessary to make a hot pot meal at home, search online under both shabu-shabu and hot pot.

 - a portable induction cooktop